The best inbound marketing examples

 First of all, content marketing is focused on creation and distribution of content using various channels (social media, blogs, landing pages) while inbound marketing is all about creating content appealing enough to impose an action from visitors (like purchasing, filling out a form, starting to follow on social media).

 Although both inbound and content marketing aim at building relationships using content, in inbound marketing the efforts are strictly focused on the “bigger” picture.
 Its methods are targeted at inspiring leads to take an action.
-And content marketing is exclusively about delivering the meaningful content.
+And content marketing is exclusively about delivering meaningful content.

 What is more, content marketing is usually focused on limited areas of actions while inbound marketing ecompasses an enormous variety of methods.